 This is due to insufficient cable configuration, which causes the following cooling and ventilation restrictions:

-As a result of the cables being appropriately organized to minimize airflow obstruction, the effectiveness of cooling inside the rack is improved significantly.
+The cable should organize appropriately to minimize airflow obstruction.
+The effectiveness of cooling inside the rack is improves significantly.

 A road plan for development:

 Effective cable management solutions allow the IT infrastructure to develop and adapt to changes while reducing maintenance workers’ time to devote to the infrastructure’s upkeep.

 There will be less downtime for maintenance, less time spent troubleshooting, and less time spent making cable changes: